The Best Cold and Flu Medicine to Always Have Handy

 A fever, body aches, and chills are common early symptoms of the flu.
 The best way to treat them is with non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, aspirin, or naproxen.
 They are one of the best over-the-counter medications for tackling fever and reducing aches and pains, but NSAIDs do have contraindications.
 “People with liver problems should not take some of these medications,” says Dr. Sperber.
 According to the U.S. Food and Drug Administration, NSAIDs may also increase the chance of heart attack or stroke, especially if you have heart disease or risk factors for heart disease, like smoking, high blood pressure, high cholesterol, or diabetes.
 Acetaminophen (Tylenol) can also treat fever and body aches, too.

 Available in oral pills or as a nasal spray, antihistamines go after histamine, a chemical that your body produces during an allergic reaction.
 Antihistamines—Benadryl is a common example—are often used to treat allergies or to combat an allergic reaction to a bee sting, explains Dr. Sperber.
 They are also good for treating symptoms of the cold and flu.
 In pill form, antihistamines reduce mucus production and improve the symptoms of itchy/watery eyes, sneezing, and runny nose.
 As a nasal spray, they help with congestion, postnasal drip, or an itchy or runny nose.
 “Antihistamines are good if you have a runny nose and you want to dry up secretions,” says Dr. Sperber, “but sometimes they can dry you out too much, making it difficult to breathe or talk.”
-Antihistamines can be sedating, and they can also interact with certain medications, like MAOIs, antidepressants, and seizure medications.
-Long-term use of antihistamines among older adults have been linked to an increase in dementia.
+Antihistamines can be sedating, and they can also interact with certain medications, antidepressants (like MAOIs), and seizure medications.
+Chronic use of certain types of antihistamines among older adults may be linked to increased risk for dementia.
 As with all medications, consult with your doctor or pharmacist before taking them.
 Here’s how to tell the difference between allergies and a cold.